Imperial Theatre: 1990s to present

 Jerome Robbins' Broadway closed in 1990.
 Les Misérables relocated to the Imperial in late 1990, playing there for the next decade.
 Les Misérables was the second-longest-running Broadway production ever when it closed in 2003; the closure was partially attributed to reductions in ticket sales caused by the September 11 attacks in 2001.
 The next production was The Boy from Oz, which opened in 2003 and ran for nearly one year.
 As part of a settlement with the United States Department of Justice in 2003, the Shuberts agreed to improve disabled access at their 16 landmarked Broadway theaters, including the Imperial.
 This was followed by a year-long run of Dirty Rotten Scoundrels in 2005; a short run of High Fidelity in 2006; and the productions of Coram Boy and August: Osage County in 2007.

 Billy Elliot the Musical opened in November 2008 and ran for slightly over three years.
 It was followed by Nice Work If You Can Get It in 2012; 700 Sundays in 2013; a revival of Les Misérables in 2014; Natasha, Pierre & The Great Comet of 1812 in 2016; and Carousel in 2018.
 American Idol season 2 competitors Ruben Studdard and Clay Aiken performed at the Imperial for a Christmas special in 2018, and the musical Ain't Too Proud opened in March 2019.
 Ain't Too Proud achieved the box office record for the Imperial Theatre, grossing $1,865,016.90 over eight performances for the week ending December 29, 2019.
 The theater closed on March 12, 2020, due to the COVID-19 pandemic.
 In 2021, the Shuberts sold the air rights above the Imperial to Extell Development Company for $51 million, at the time a record high price for air rights in the area.
 The theater reopened on October 16, 2021, with performances of Ain't Too Proud, which ran until January 2022.
 The Imperial's next production, Andrew Lloyd Webber's musical Bad Cinderella, opened in March 2023 and closed that June.
 This was followed in March 2024 by the musical Water for Elephants, which closed that December after 301 performances.
 Smash, the musical adaptation of the TV series of the same name, opened at the theater in April 2025, running for 84 performances.
-A revival of Chess opened at the Imperial Theatre in November 2025.
+A revival of Chess since 1988, has been revised, and it successfully opened at the Imperial Theatre in November 2025, thus becoming the only musical to return to the same theatre since 1988.
+The production closed in June 2026.
+This will be followed by Billy Crystal's new solo show 860, which in June 2026 and through January 2027.